-(1) The amount for the year ended December 31, 2018 consists of \$5.0 million related to a pass-through payment due upon the achievement of a specified clinical milestone event due under our license agreement with MedImmune, Limited, or MedImmune.
+(1) The amount for the year ended December 31, 2020 includes \$7.5 million related to a milestone payment for the achievement of a specified regulatory milestone event due under the Regeneron License Agreement.

 Research and development activities are central to our business.
 Product candidates in later stages of clinical development generally have higher costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-As a result, we expect that our research and development
+As a result, we expect that our research and development expenses will be substantial over the next several years as we conduct our ongoing and/or planned clinical trials for rilonacept, mavrilimumab, vixarelimab and KPL-404, as well as conduct other preclinical and clinical development, and make regulatory filings for our product candidates.
+As a result, our related personnel costs will increase, including costs associated with share-based compensation.
+We also expect to incur additional expenses related to milestone and royalty payments payable to third parties with whom we have entered into license, acquisition and other similar agreements to acquire the rights to our product candidates.